MarcusSkynet/tides-of-uncertainty/qutilities/QFT/README.md

 ## 💡 Contributions

-Feel free to contribute by improving the implementation or adding new features!
+Feel free to contribute improvements, bug fixes, or ideas!

 ---

 ## 📜 License

-This project is licensed under the MIT License.
+This project is licensed under the **Apache 2.0 License**.